TosinHub/Typescript-word_count/README.md

     ts-node wordCount.ts path/to/your/file.txt
     ```

-   Replace `path/to/your/file.txt` with the actual path to the text file you want to analyze.
+   Replace `path/to/your/file.txt` with the actual path to the text file you want to analyze if the file is not within the same directory of the script.
 I have a file example.txt you can use

      ```bash
     ts-node wordCount.ts example.txt